rknop/SeeChange/docs/overview.md

 The pipeline is built around an assumption that large surveys have a natural way of segmenting their imaging data (e.g., by CCDs).
 We also assume the processing of each section is independent of the others.
 Thus, it is easy to parallelize the pipeline to work with each section separately.
 We can just run a completely independent process to analyze each CCD of each exposure.
 (While this is *almost* embarassingly parallel, there are some resource contention and race conditions we deal with in the pipline to handle cases of, e.g., several processes all trying to get the Gaia catalog for the same region of the sky at once, or several processes all trying to load a shared calibraiton file into the database at the same time.)

-The executable that runs the main pipeline is `pipeline/pipeline_exposure_launcher.py`.
-It contacts the conductor (a server that keeps track of which exposures are available for processing and which ones have been "claimed" by systems and clusters) and waits to be given an exposure to process.
-Once it gets that exposure, it will use python's `mutliprocessing` to launch a configurable number of processes to analyze all of the CCDs of that exposure in parallel.
+The executablse that run the main pipeline are `pipeline/exposure_processor.py` and `pipeline/pipeline_exposure_launcher.py`.
+The latter is a wrapper around the former that contacts the conductor (a server that keeps track of which exposures are available for processing and which ones have been "claimed" by systems and clusters) and waits to be given an exposure to process.
+Once it gets that exposure, it will create an `ExposureProcessor` object (defined in `pipeline/exposure_processor.py`).
+The exposure processor it will use python's `mutliprocessing` to launch a configurable number of processes to analyze all of the CCDs of that exposure in parallel.
 (Ideally, this will be as many processes as there are CCDs.
 However, it works just fine with fewer, as some processes will serially run more than one CCD until all of them are done.)
-Once it's done, it will contact the conductor again and ask for a new exposure to do.
-(TODO: we need to configure it to be able to exit after finishing an exposure once it's processed a certain number of exposures, or after a certain runtime.
-This will allow us to run it on a batch queue system where we can only allocate a job on a node for a limited amount of time.
-Alternatively, we could use a different architecture where something like `pipeline_exposure_launcher` runs on a single (e.g. login) node, and launches batch jobs to process exposures it hears about.)
+Once the `ExposureProcessor` exits, the pipeline exposure launcher will contact the conductor again and ask for a new exposure to do.
+The pipeline exposure launcher can be configured to exit after processing a certain number of exposures, or after a certain amount of time has passed.

+You may also run `pipeline/exposure_processor.py` directly from the command line to manually process a given exposure.
+However, this exposure must be known by the Conductor for this to work.
+(We hope to make it so that that is not necessary, but that isn't done yet.)

+Both `pipeline/exposure_processor.py` and `pipeline/pipeline_exposure_launcher.py` can be run with `--help` to see how to actually use them.

 Currently, the pipeline does not (intentionally) use multiprocessing while working on a single chip.
 Because we will have a large number of images and chips to process, it's easier to parallelize by just dividing up the work by chip rather than trying to make a single chip run as fast as possible.